rsdoiel/shorthand/ideas.md

     + but the prior version to the mutation still exists in the queue of assignments and can be played back by dumping to a file.
 + there is only one type - a string
 + there are no built in data structures
-+ there is no comments though you could treat the output to stnout as comments
++ there is no comments though you could treat the output to standard out as comments
-+ there is no interactive though you could synthesize this from Bash
 + shorthand could be expanded to use another interpretive environment but Bash is very convientent
-+ A "compiler" could be built generating a go program that then could be compiled and run
 + text is UTF-8
-+ operators begin with a space and colon, end with the next space
++ operators begin and end with a colon
 + assignments are a single line (terminated with a \n)